iszczesniak/taw/shape1.md

 # Shape of a sentence - part 1

-It's not that often that we have to write a *long sentence*, but when we have to, e.g., to explain something complex, a long sentence is just right.
+It's not that often that we write a *long sentence*, but when we have to, e.g., to explain something complex, a long sentence is just right.
 We can do without it, and chop the complex into several sentences, but... we loose the glamour.
-It's a matter of style and
-skill: can we write a long sentence that is clear and graceful?
+It's a matter of style and skill: can we write a long sentence that is clear and graceful?
+It's like in
+movies: directors take pride in one-shot scenes (something we don't see in sitcoms) though most viewers don't take notice.
 A long sentence should read easily, and it will if we give it the right **shape**.

 A long sentence is clear, when the ideas are presented with clauses in